When do entries open?

 How is ‘digital art’ defined?

 For the Waterhouse Natural Science Art Prize, digital art is defined as any form of art that uses a computer or other form of digital technology as a core part of its production or presentation.
-This includes animated works.
+This includes screen-based works.

 How are screen-based works presented?